Chart Color Schemes

 Claymore - Eagle Vale - Raby features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.0% of all households, consisting of 40.8% couples with children, 21.9% couples without children, and 18.0% single parent families.
-Non-family households make up the remaining 18.0%, with lone person households at 15.9% and group households comprising 2.2% of the total.
-The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.9.
+Family households account for 82.0% of all households, including 40.8% couples with children, 21.9% couples without children, and 18.0% single parent families.
+Non-family households comprise the remaining 18.0%, with lone person households at 15.9% and group households at 2.2%.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households